jackgray/narc_arch/docs/source/storage.rst

 Storage
 ===========

-The storage solution will consist of a primary (hot) distributed system for frequently accessed files, a cold storage hybrid cloud for emergency overflow and secure offsite backup, a rolling backup policy to move files as the drive fills into the cold storage, and a graphical user interface (frontend client) to seamlessly access the data with little additional technical knowledge required.
+An ideal storage solution is expandable, dependible, secure,
+easy to access, and easy to manage.
+These will require some kind of distributed storage solution, allocation management, a comprehensive backup strategy, a key management system (KMS), and a means of accessing the files remotely.

-Distributed Object Storage with Min.io
+S3 Buckets with Min.io
 ---------------------------------------
 Built on the same concept as Amazon's S3 bucket storage, MinIO makes infinitely scalable clustered data storage available on-premise.